wwt/dcauto-study-resources/docs/sections/section_0.md

 ## Now You're Ready

 :thumbsup: Your development environment is ready to go and that means it's time to get to the exam topics.
-Click [this link](section_1.md "Section 1.0 Exam Topics") to check out the **Section 1** of the exam topics.
+Click [this link](section_1.md "Section 1.0") to check out **Section 1.0** exam topics and resources.